novusnota-forks/.github/profile/README.md

 ## Hi there 👋

-This is a list of all of my Pull Requests (i.e. code contributions) on GitHub.com.\
+This is a list of all of my public Pull Requests (i.e. code contributions) on GitHub.com.\
-It only exists to keep the repository list clean in the [main account](https://github.com/novusnota).
+It's only purpose is to keep the repository list clean in the [main account](https://github.com/novusnota).

 <!--
 **Here are some ideas to get you started:**